REST API Shell Scripts

 Form-Based Authentication

-If your login experience to XTAM is a form-based login page like the one shown below, then you will use the following to authenticate using our REST APIs.
+If your login experience to PAM is a form-based login page like the one shown below, then you will use the following to authenticate using our REST APIs.

-#password="myPassw0rd" # Optionally define your XTAM User's Password
+#password="myPassw0rd" # Optionally define your PAM User's Password

 tc=$(mktemp)